distri/touch-canvas/touch_canvas.coffee.md

 Implementation
 --------------

-A canvas element that reports mouse and touch events in the range [0, 1].
+A canvas element that reports mouse and touch events.
+The events are scaled to the size of the canvas with [0, 0] being in the top left and a number close to 1 being in the bottom right.

+We track movement outside of the element so the positions are not clamped and return their true value if the canvas were to extend.
+This means that it is possible to receive negative numbers and numbers >= 1 for positions.

     Bindable = require "bindable"
     Core = require "core"
     PixieCanvas = require "pixie-canvas"

-A number really close to 1.
-We should never actually return 1, but move events may get a little fast and loose with exiting the canvas, so let's play it safe.

-    MAX = 0.999999999999

     TouchCanvas = (I={}) ->
       self = PixieCanvas I